 –

 Research doesn’t stand still; even after publication, articles can be updated with supplementary data or corrections.
-When published content is changed in this way the publisher should report and link it, so that those accessing and citing the content know if it’s been updated, corrected or even retracted.
-This also emphasizes the publisher’s commitment to the ongoing stewardship of published content.
+When research outputs are is changed in this way the publisher should report and link it, so that those accessing and citing the content know if it’s been updated, corrected or even retracted.
+This also emphasizes the member’s commitment to the ongoing stewardship of research outputs.

 Many people find and store articles to read later, either as PDFs on their laptop or on one of any number of reference management systems - when they come back to read and cite these articles, possibly many months later, they want to know if the version they have is current or not.